 Until now though, no detector has been capable of measuring and proving this precisely, and the best results have only been achieved on nanosecond timescales, which are too slow to allow really efficient analysis or to be used to develop the most effective new systems.

-University of Leeds researchers, working with international colleagues at École Normal Supérieure in Paris and the University of Queensland in Brisbane, have now used terahertz frequency quantum cascade lasers and a technique called terahertz time-domain spectroscopy to understand this laser stabilisation process.
+University of Leeds researchers at the Bragg Centre for Materials Research worked with international colleagues at École Normal Supérieure in Paris and the University of Queensland in Brisbane, have now used terahertz frequency quantum cascade lasers and a technique called terahertz time-domain spectroscopy to understand this laser stabilisation process.

 Our research is aimed at showing engineers and developers where to look to drive increased performance in their own systems.